 The Gaia Sprints organizers are dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
-We do not tolerate harassment of conference participants in any form.
-Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, Twitter and other online media.
-Participants violating these rules may be sanctioned or expelled from the Gaia Sprint without a refund at the discretion of the conference organizers.
+We do not tolerate harassment, abusive behavior, or intimidation of conference participants in any form.
+As such, we follow the AAS Code of Ethics, and expect all participants to read and abide by the statements in the AAS Code of Ethics.

 All participants at every Gaia Sprint will be expected to openly share their ideas, expertise, code, and interim results.
 Project development will proceed out in the open, among participants and in the world.